tomconn/istio-on-kind/README.md

 3. Install Istio `1.26.2`.
 4. Deploy the Bookinfo application.

-After the script completes, you will need to start the cloud provider in a separate terminal:
+As the script runs, it will prompt for a password as the `cloud-provider-kind` requires sudo to execute.
 ```bash
 sudo cloud-provider-kind &
 ```